Sirviendo desde 1990

-This extraordinary story begins when two sisters, (Ester Pacheco and Noris Cruz) arrive in New York, after emigrating from El Salvador.
-In 1990, after a job crisis, one of the sisters developed the idea of creating artisan cheeses, as they used to do in her native country, as a means to become the owner of their own business.
-Their idea focused on bringing the traditional Central American flavors to the United States, therefore, making the Hispanic community feel closer to home.
+This story begins when two sisters (Ester Pacheco and Noris Cruz) arrive in New York, after having migrated from El Salvador.
+It all begins in the year 1990 when, after a labor crisis, one of them comes up with the idea of making artisanal cheeses as they used to do in their country and thus owning their own business.
+All this arose with the idea of bringing traditional Central American flavors to the United States, and thus making the Hispanic community feel closer to its traditions.

-Soon, people liked their products so much that the business began to grow.
-Shortly, two more people joined the business (Gumercindo Cruz and Vicente Sirias).
-Expansion was inevitable, and new distribution opportunities were opened in the few Hispanic markets (bodegas) that were in the area at that time.
-The products were carried in a van with coolers full of ice.
-(Today the van stands as a symbol of their hard work and dedication in the parking lot of the production plant.)
+They began to expand and new distribution opportunities were opened in the few Hispanic warehouses that were in the area at that time, the products were carried in a Van with portable refrigerators to maintain the quality of the product.
+Today the van is kept as a souvenir in the parking lot of the production plant.

-By 1993, they had moved into a small production facility and purchased a pasteurizer.
-However, most of the process was still done manually .
+By 1993 they had moved to a small production facility and acquired a pasteurizer but most of the process was still manual.

-In 2001, La Ricura had grown so much, that they now had 40 employees in their company.
-They decided to take out a loan from the bank to purchase a production plant.
-They believed that their business would continue expanding and become a total success .
-Today, this production facility still stands and is operating in Hicksville, along with another in Farmingdale and a warehouse in Brentwood, with a total of more than 400 employees.
-Presently, the company has fully advanced machinery and first-class facilities, the production process is excellent, and the quality control is of a superior level.
+In 2001 there were already 40 employees working in the plant and the business was growing non-stop, therefore they decided to take a loan from the bank to buy a production plant only with faith in God and the certainty that their business was going to expand and to be a complete success.
+Today it is the production facility that operates in Hicksville, along with another in Farmingdale and a warehouse that functions as a distribution center in Brentwood with a total of over 400 employees.
+Today the company has fully advanced machinery and first-class facilities, the production process is excellent and quality control is of a superior level.

-The four founders and owners of the factory agree to affirm that the growth that the company has had is due to the blessing that God has given them and their faithfulness to Him.
+The four founders and owners of the factory agree that the growth that the company has had is due to the blessing that God has given them and their fidelity to Him.